gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 ## Deep learning approach

-If you've made it this far, whether you skipped ahead or not, I'm both grateful and impressed.
-Let's talk deep learning.
+If you've made it this far, whether you skipped ahead or not, congratulations.
+Now, let's talk deep learning.

 We'll take our inspiration from how a human looks at a level of Kami and intuits the region that's most promising to flood fill next.
 Similarly, we'd like a model that can look at a graph and estimate the expected value of contracting a given vertex.